phiveleven/jamestron.com/README.md

 We're looking at three usecases for James Tron.
 Interaction Designers, Product and Project Managers, and Engineers.

-You start by describing the product and its features.
+To start you describe the product and its features:

         Site features:
         User can: